 Use a cookie scoop for round cookies

-When it comes to cookie dough, I either use a cookie scoop or I measure my cookie dough balls in grams to make sure they bake evenly.
-For this recipe I used a 1.5 Tbsp cookie scoop.
+When it comes to this vegan chocolate chip cookie dough, I either use a cookie scoop or measure my cookie dough balls in grams to make sure they bake evenly.
+For this recipe, I used a 1.5 Tbsp cookie scoop.
 Keep in mind, you can make these cookies bigger or smaller, but you will have to adjust the baking time.

 Slightly underbake the cookies